Mohammed-El-Nabulsi/single-electron-transistor/docs/source/getting_started.rst

 which means all tests ran successfully.
 Get in contact with Lars or write in the Mattermost channel if the tests fail on your machine.

-Step 3.
+.. note :: If Python 3 is not installed on your machine, get it from https://www.python.org/ Step 3.
 Run HaPPPy for the first time
 -------------------------------------